Top Lifts for Hypertrophy: Maximize Muscle Growth

 Is it important to progressively overload when training for hypertrophy?

-Yes, progressively overloading the muscles by gradually increasing the weight lifted, the number of reps, or the number of sets is crucial for continued muscle growth.
-This helps to ensure that the muscles are constantly being challenged and stimulated to grow.
+Yes, progressively overloading the muscles by gradually increasing the weight lifted, number of reps, or number of sets is crucial for continued muscle growth.
+This ensures that the muscles are consistently being challenged and stimulated to grow.

 Enter your name and email to share your thoughts.
 It's free, fast, and easy.